traefik/traefik/docs/content/user-guides/crd-acme/index.md

 # Traefik & CRD & Let's Encrypt

-Traefik With An IngressRoute Custom Resource Definition For Kubernetes, And TLS Through Let's Encrypt.
+Traefik with an IngressRoute Custom Resource Definition for Kubernetes, and TLS Through Let's Encrypt.
 {: .subtitle }

 This document is intended to be a fully working example demonstrating how to set up Traefik in [Kubernetes](https://kubernetes.io), with the dynamic configuration coming from the [IngressRoute Custom Resource](../../providers/kubernetes-crd.md), and TLS setup with [Let's Encrypt](https://letsencrypt.org).
 However, for the sake of simplicity, we're using [Rancher's k3s](https://github.com/rancher/k3s)  docker image for the Kubernetes cluster setup.